 Age

 Finally, you may have a water heater that is getting too old to do its job, possibly because of corrosion developing inside the tank.
-The average gas water heater can last for around 12 years and electric water heaters can last for around 20 (provided they have regular maintenance).
+Regular maintenance is crucial for extending your water heater system’s life and ensuring it operates efficiently.
+The average lifespan of a gas water heater is around 8-12 years, while electric water heaters can last for around 20 years with proper maintenance.
+Traditional tank water heaters typically last between 8 to 12 years, making it important to monitor their condition as they age.
+Tankless water heaters can last 20 years or more with proper maintenance.
+The frequency of maintenance is crucial, as regular upkeep can significantly extend the lifespan of your water heater.
 If you have an old water heater, then a drop in the water temperature may indicate that it’s time to upgrade to a new unit.
 For guidance on timing upgrades, see when to finally replace old plumbing fixtures.

 Another factor to consider is the distance between your water heater and the faucets.
 If the water heater is located far from certain fixtures, it can take longer for hot water to reach them, giving the impression of insufficient heating.
 Installing a point-of-use water heater near these fixtures can provide immediate hot water supply, particularly for distant faucets.